Install Netdata with Docker

 parameter.
 Such usage will usually still work, but some features will not be available when run this

 way.
-Note that the agent will drop privileges appropriately inside the container during startup, meaning that even
+Note that the Agent will drop privileges appropriately inside the container during startup, meaning that even

 when run without these options almost nothing in the container will actually run with an effective UID of 0.